ou-elot/cse15l-lab-reports/LabReport5.md

 >java StringServer 4000
 >```
 > ![Image](server.sh.png)
-> I'm a little lost as to why the server isn't starting, as I'm using the same command format in lab.
+> I'm a little lost as to why the server isn't starting, as I'm using the same command format for NumberSearch server in lab.
 My current guess is that I am missing something in the java command to run the server since I don't see any compile errors in the output, so I think the files compiled correctly.

 The Symptom: Instead of being notified that the server is running on our local machine, we get an IndexOutOfBounds runtime error.
 Failure Inducing Input: `java StringServer 4000`, as shown above.